cpuwolf/Quickmadedevice/README.md

+# This web page is abandoned, later update you can find https://gitee.com/cpuwolf/qmdev/releases

 # Quickmadedevice

 Quickmade devices USB handling plugin for X-Plane 11/12.
 It has great extensibility to add more aircrafts on your own.